mkolakowski/mkolakowski.github.io/_posts/2024-04-24-EZ-Flash-Cheat-Decoding.md

   - EZ-Flash
 ---

+For anyone in 2023 who wants to understand how the conversion works

 https://www.reddit.com/r/Gameboy/comments/hcq2g6/ezflash_omega_cheat_system_tutorial/k55cvss/
 From Reddit

-For anyone in 2023 who wants to understand how the conversion works...

 Here is the example code given by OP:
 ```